Version 1.0 - Effective From: July 2020

-At Wood for Trees, we make the following commitments to you:
+At WFT Global LTD, trading as Wood for Trees, we make the following commitments to you:

 - We will only ever process or retain your data if we have a legal basis for doing so.